G'day from W.A.

-Click on the images for BIG pictures.
+Click on the images to ENLARGE.

 The unique beauty of Western Australia can be discovered anywhere you look, from the harshness of huge inland deserts containing ancient landscapes to the scenic splendor of unspoiled beaches along 12500 kms of coastline.